-- 1. The Court may exercise jurisdiction over the crime of aggression in accordance with article $13 ext{ (b)}.$ - [2.
-Where the Prosecutor concludes that there is a reasonable basis to proceed with an investigation in respect of a crime of aggression, he or she shall first ascertain whether the Security Council has made a determination of an act of aggression committed by the State concerned.
-The Prosecutor shall notify the Secretary-General of the United Nations of the situation before the Court, including any relevant information and documents. - 3.
-Where the Security Council has made such a determination, the Prosecutor may proceed with the investigation in respect of a crime of aggression. - 4.
-In the absence of such a determination, the Prosecutor may not proceed with the investigation in respect of a crime of aggression. $^{8}$ $^{9}$ - 5.
+- Option 2 add: provided that the Pre-Trial Chamber has authorized the commencement of the investigation in respect of a crime of aggression in accordance with the procedure contained in article 15; - Option 3 add: provided that the General Assembly has determined that an act of aggression has been committed by the State referred to in article 8 bis; - Option 4 add: provided that the International Court of Justice has determined that an act of aggression has been committed by the State referred to in article $8 \ bis$. - 5.
 A determination of an act of aggression by an organ outside the Court shall be without prejudice to the Court's own findings under this Statute. - 6.
-This article is without prejudice to the provisions relating to the exercise of jurisdiction with respect to other crimes referred to in article 5. - 4.
-The following text is inserted after article 25, paragraph 3 of the Statute: - 3 bis In respect of the crime of aggression, the provisions of this article shall apply only to persons in a position effectively to exercise control over or to direct the political or military action of a State. - 5.
-The first sentence of article 9, paragraph 1 of the Statute is replaced by the following sentence: - 1.
-Elements of Crimes shall assist the Court in the interpretation and application of articles 6, 7, 8 and 8 bis.
+This article is without prejudice to the provisions relating to the exercise of jurisdiction with respect to other crimes referred to in article 5. - The following text is inserted after article 25, paragraph 3 of the Statute: - 3 bis In respect of the crime of aggression, the provisions of this article shall apply only to persons in a position effectively to exercise control over or to direct the political or military action of a State.